Choose a Village. Change Everything.

 Maximum Efficiency, Proven Results

 Our local partnerships allow us to drill complete wells for approximately half of what other water charities require.
-With 100% volunteer staff including our founders, board members and local representatives, we operate with minimal overhead.
+With 100% volunteer staff, we operate with minimal overhead.
 Our first well in Yotamu Village proved what's possible: for just $5,000, we delivered clean water to 400 people in 14 days.
-We've since refined our process dramatically with recent wells in Chizani, Chivinya, and Kabiza villages completed in as little as 1-3 days from drilling to flowing water.
-This rapid execution means communities begin benefiting from clean water within days, not months.
-Each well we build serves entire communities for approximately 75 years, providing a permanent solution that breaks the cycle of water poverty.
-Our growing track record across rural Malawi demonstrates consistent results: wells funded and completed efficiently, thousands of lives transformed, and zero overhead waste.
+Recent wells in Chizani, Chivinya, Kabiza and Emvuyane were completed in 1-3 days from drilling to flowing water.
+Communities begin benefiting within days, not months, with wells serving them for approximately 75 years.

 Focus on Malawi

 Malawi is one of the world's most underserved nations for clean water infrastructure—and that's exactly why we focus here.
-This landlocked nation of 22 million in southeastern Africa ranks among the world's least developed and poorest countries, yet receives far less international aid attention than other African nations.
-The country is experiencing its worst economic crisis in decades—with 71% living in poverty, per capita income of just $622, and GDP growth slowing to 1.7% in 2024 due to severe drought and foreign exchange shortages.
-Millions of residents still walk kilometers daily for contaminated water from shallow, hand-dug wells shared with livestock.
-For families already facing extreme poverty, this daily burden represents both a health crisis and an economic barrier that perpetuates the cycle of hardship.
-By concentrating our efforts in Malawi, we can make the greatest impact where the need is most acute and resources are most scarce.
+This landlocked nation of 22 million ranks among the world's least developed countries, with 71% living in poverty and per capita income of just $622.
+Millions still walk kilometers daily for contaminated water from shallow wells shared with livestock.
+By concentrating our efforts in Malawi, we make the greatest impact where need is most acute.

 Watch Your Impact in Real-Time